 System improvement activities related to participant health, welfare, and safety are the first priority for MHD and DSDS staff.
 Additional priorities are established based on the number and percent of compliance specified in the waiver reports for the Quality Improvement Strategy in the waiver.
 Although individual problems are remediated upon discovery, performance measures that are significantly lower than 100% may need to be addressed as a systemic issue.
 System improvement activities are addressed within 90 days.
 Implementation of system improvement will be a joint effort between DSDS and MHD.
 System change related to delegated activities will be the responsibility of DSDS and those activities that are not delegated will be the responsibility of MHD.
 Follow-up discussions related to system improvement activities may be discussed at quarterly meetings, but will be discussed no less than annually.
 Systemic issues may require follow-up reports, policy, and or procedure changes, as well as staff and/or provider training.
 MHD and DSDS will analyze the effectiveness of system improvement activities through the Quality Improvement Strategy reports and or additional reports that may be recommended by DSDS and or MHD when significant areas of concern are identified.
 As issues arise outside of the Quality Improvement Strategy (QIS), the State Medicaid Agency is in continuous contact with the operating agency through e-mail, phone, and ad-hoc meetings.
-Issues are discussed at Quarterly Quality Meetings.
+Issues are discussed and resolution/remediation is determined as needed.
+Follow-up to these issues are monitored and are also discussed at Quarterly Quality Meetings.